NonAuraticBlue/nonauraticblue.github.io/_posts/2021-07-08-attrition.md

 I don't know where the word comes from or even precisely what it means.
 Here's how I define it: a slipping away, the increasing presentation of an absence, the failure to return that is calculable.[^1]

-A system assumes an amount of attritiion.
+A system assumes an amount of attrition.
 A part of a system's design is to actively minimize attrition or to cope with whatever quantitative effects could be likely to result.
 We do our best, but things get away from us.

 I think sometimes about attrition of thoughts—my own, for instance.
 Sometimes I have ideas about whatever project nags at me from the middle of my mind, but, when I fail to arrive at the desk to chase after those ideas, they have a tendency to slip away.
 That space in the middle of my mind where the project paces and leers gets busier somehow in the increasing presentation of the work's absence.